-If you currently have one of these self-contained units, or are interested in purchasing one, we encourage you to watch this video to get an idea of the proper installation of your unit.
+If you currently have one of these self-contained units, or are interested in purchasing one, we encourage you to watch this video to get for proper marine air conditioner installation.

-Steps to Installing Your Dometic or Cruisair Self-Contained Marine Air Conditioner – From 6,000 to 16,000 BTUs
+Steps For Dometic or Cruisair Self-Contained Marine Air Conditioner Installation – From 6,000 to 16,000 BTUs.
+Also U-Board Installation.

 Warnings: Remember to turn off the A/C power supply on your boat before opening the electrical box.
 Double check that the voltage on your unit is the appropriate one for your boat (115v or 230v).

 Neither Citimarine Store, nor any of it’s employees, shall be held liable for any improper or incorrect use of the information described and/or contained herein, and Citimarine Store assumes no responsibility for other’s use of the information.
 The information found below is not intended to replace information found in the installation or service manuals provided with the equipment.

 From a 115V power source, you should have 3 wires: black, white and green.
 From a 230V power source you should have 3-4 wires: black or brown, red or orange, and green/yellow or bare.

 Once the unit is in the location you’d like, remove the cover, slide the wires through the bottom of the electrical box and proceed to make the following wire connections:

 Connect the Black (115V) or Black or Black/Brown (230V) wire to L1.
 Screw into place.